 - Assess functional need.
-Ask a professional to help you assess exactly what your parent needs, whether that is nursing home care and/or rehabilitative care.
-Your doctor or a healthcare professional at a care facility, such as Maine Veterans’ Home, can provide recommendations.
-Our assessments can be done in the hospital, at your home or in our office.
+Ask a professional to help you assess your parent's needs, whether that is nursing home care or rehabilitative care.
+Your doctor or a healthcare professional at a care facility, such as Maine Veterans’ Homes, can provide recommendations.

 - Complete a to-do list.
 Getting organized will help you feel less stressed and overwhelmed.
 Get the necessary paperwork in order and work your way down the list.
 Again, do not be afraid to ask professionals for assistance.
 Part of their job is helping your parent and the family through the transition.

 - Check into financing.
-You will need to know what benefits and financial resources your parent has so the best decision can be made based on need, comfort and affordability.
-If he is a veteran, he may be eligible for veteran’s benefits for long-term care and other healthcare assistance.
+You will need to know what benefits and financial resources your parent has so the best decision can be made based on need, comfort, and affordability.
+If your parent is a Veteran, he may be eligible for Veteran benefits for long-term care and other healthcare assistance.

 Just like in most any situation, it’s better to be prepared and proactive rather than rushed and reactive.

-It may be difficult for your parent to hear he needs assistance on a daily basis or to even consider moving from his home.
-However, when his health and safety are a concern, you don’t want to wait until an accident or crisis happens.
+It may be difficult for your parent to hear they need assistance on a daily basis or even consider moving from their home.
+However, when health and safety are a concern, you don’t want to wait until an accident or crisis happens.

 It is always best to be proactive and start the conversation with your parent early.
-Broaching the subject of long-term care before it’s needed can make a transition smoother and less stressful if the time comes.
+Broaching the subject of long-term care before it is needed can make a transition smoother and less stressful if the time comes.

-Also, when you wait until a traumatic experience comes into play – whether an illness, fall or stroke – this can force a decision within hours.
+When you wait until a traumatic experience comes into play – whether an illness, fall, or stroke – this can force a decision within hours.
 That can leave little time to evaluate your options in care.